 - Scales and Arpeggios:

-- Woodwind and brass players prepare a 2 octave major scale and arpeggio of your choice in any key up to four flats and four sharps AND a two-octave chromatic scale if possible.
+- Woodwinds and brass: prepare a 2 octave major scale and arpeggio of your choice in any key up to four flats and four sharps AND a two-octave chromatic scale if possible.

-- Download and prepare audition excerpts according to your instrument.
+- Audition Excerpts: download and prepare audition excerpts according to your instrument.

-- A solo piece, which best demonstrates both technical and musical skills on the instrument (no accompanist needed).
+- A Solo Piece: choose and prepare a piece which best demonstrates both technical and musical skills on the instrument (no accompanist needed).

-As a non-profit, generous annual donations from Symphony supporters enable us to keep Tuition fees to a minimum.
-Tuition applies to the 2020-21 season.
-Need-based Scholarships are available and information regarding these can be found on the application form.
+As a non-profit, generous annual donations from Symphony supporters enable us to keep tuition fees to a minimum.
+Payment plans and need-based scholarships are available.
 Admitted musicians will not be turned away due to finances.
-If tuition is a challenge, please reach out to the Director of Education at 805-898-1417.
+If tuition is a challenge, please reach out to the Education Programs Manager at 805-898-1417.

 Support this program!